Unramifiedness of Galois representations arising from Hilbert modular surfaces: Splitting models of Hilbert modular schemes

 Let $S$ be a locally Noetherian $\calO$-scheme.
-A \emph{Hilbert-Blumenthal abelian $S$-scheme} (HBAS) with real multiplication by $\calO_F$ is the datum of an abelian $S$-scheme $A$ of relative dimension $g$, together with a ring embedding $ \calO_F \to \End_SA$.
+A \emph{Hilbert--Blumenthal abelian $S$-scheme} (HBAS) with real multiplication by $\calO_F$ is the datum of an abelian $S$-scheme $A$ of relative dimension $g$, together with a ring embedding $ \calO_F \to \End_SA$.
 We have natural direct sum decompositions

 where $W(\FF_{\gothp_i}) \subseteq \calO_{F_{\gothp_i}}$ acts on $\omega_{A/S, \gothp_i,j}$ via $\tau_{\gothp_i, j}$.